yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 Ladies and gentlemen, we present you `ASTC recompression`, a {{< gh-hovercard "10398" "new option" >}} available in `Emulation > Configure > Graphics > Advanced` that intends to reduce VRAM consumption by turning those Ganon-cursed unsupported ASTC textures into something more suitable for low-VRAM GPUs.

 {{< imgs
-	"./astcrecomp.png| We recommend to avoid BC1 if possible."
+	"./astcrecomp.png| We recommend avoiding BC1 if possible."
   >}}

 The principle is pretty simple, we just add one more step to the recompression process, from ASTC > RGBA8, to ASTC > RGBA8 > [BC1 or BC3](https://en.wikipedia.org/wiki/S3_Texture_Compression).

 The default `Uncompressed` setting uses the old `RGBA8` method, which preserves the original image quality, but also consumes the most VRAM.
-For users that wish to emulate `Tears of the Kingdom`, we recommend setting this option if their GPU has at least 10~12GB of VRAM.
+For users that wish to emulate `Tears of the Kingdom`, we recommend setting this option if their GPU has at least 10-12GB of VRAM.
 For other, more **reasonable** games, this option is suitable for users with cards with at least 4GB of VRAM.

-The `BC3 (medium quality)` setting reduces the VRAM usage of ASTC textures by a factor of four, with a very minimal loss in quality, which you can barely notice as slightly softer textures.
+The `BC3 (medium quality)` setting reduces the VRAM usage of ASTC textures by a factor of four, with a very minimal loss in quality, typically showing as marginally softer textures.
 This setting is recommended for emulating `Tears of the Kingdom` on 6GB and 8GB GPUs.
 For other games, this setting is good for GPUs with 3GB of VRAM.

 Finally, the `BC1 (low quality)` setting cuts down the VRAM consumption by a factor of eight, but will also have a significant impact on texture quality, to the point where some assets will look completely different.
-We don’t recommend using this setting, unless you really have to.
+We don’t recommend using this setting unless you really have to.
-It will let 4GB VRAM users to play `Tears of the Kingdom` without significant issues, and will make 2GB users have a smoother and more reliable experience in other games.
+It allows users with 4GB of VRAM to play `Tears of the Kingdom` without significant issues, and will make 2GB users have a smoother and more reliable experience in other games.

 {{< single-title-imgs
-    "From left to right, or top to bottom on phones, BC1 vs BC3 vs ASTC (Fire Emblem Engage)" "./bc11.png"
+    "From first to last, BC1 vs BC3 vs ASTC (Fire Emblem Engage)" "./bc11.png"
     "./bc31.png"
     "./astc1.png"